ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-rendering/index.md

 <grid-example title='Checkbox Cell Renderer' name='checkbox-cell-renderer' type='generated'></grid-example>

-Note that if [Row Selection](/row-selection/) is enabled, it is recommended to set `suppressKeyboardEvent` on the column definition to prevent the <kbd>Space</kbd> key from triggering both row selection and toggling the checkbox.
+Note that if [Row Selection](/row-selection/) is enabled, it is recommended to set `suppressKeyboardEvent` on the column definition to prevent the <kbd>␣ Space</kbd> key from triggering both row selection and toggling the checkbox.
 This is shown in the example above.